projekt-kateryna/projektkateryna.org/content/posts/ai-dragon.md

 ## Introduction

 Indeed, my goal is to save the world by feeding the AI dragon with unbiased open data.
-I'm Kaj Arnö, and I'm the CEO of MariaDB Foundation.
+I'm (Kaj Arnö)[https://wikipedia.org/en/Kaj_Arnö], and I'm the CEO of (MariaDB Foundation)[https://mariadb.org].
 And I've worked with free and open source software all of this century, and in that process I've become convinced that openness is a powerful force for good, also when it comes to open data.

 ## Background: Finland, a country with two languages and cultures

 I'm a dual citizen of both Finland, my native Finland, and Germany, and in that process I've noted that Finland isn't properly, or hasn't properly been represented in open data.
 Finland is a country with two languages, and I noted that Swedish Finland hasn't been sufficiently described.

-You might know Swedish Finland by two of its representatives, ''Linus Torvalds'', the father of Linux, and ''Alexander Stubb'', our current president.
-And I founded a project to fix this in 2017 called (Projekt Fredrika)[https://projektfredrika.fi].
+You might know (Swedish Finland)[https://en.wikipedia.org/wiki/Swedish-speaking_population_of_Finland] by two of its representatives, _Linus Torvalds_, the father of Linux, and _Alexander Stubb_, our current president.
+And I founded a project to fix this in 2017 called (__Projekt Fredrika__)[https://projektfredrika.fi].

 And that has given the background for the much larger scope of not just saving little Swedish Finland, but saving the world.